3pxh/farsketched/TaskList.md

 - [ ] Make unique event listeners work on ios
 - [ ] remove vertical scroll on client
 - [ ] no "fooling stage", make panel take up full width (timer is close to top, make absolute)
+- [ ] change the peer context to allow subscribers to message routes, e.g. 'farsketched' -> farsketchedReducer as a callback (have 'game.xxx', 'global.gamestate', )

+### Narrator notes
+- once we have arbitrary subscribers to peer context, we'll make a narrator provider
+- NarratorProvider knows if it's a host or not, exposes narrate(text)
+- if host: speak and send a message to peers
+- if not host: subscribes to messages and narrate() as a callback

 ## Nits
 - [ ] if no images created, what happens when time runs out? (pause screen or game over?)